 \subsection{Evaluation configuration}

-\textbf{3D reconstruction on Toys4k~\cite{trellis}.} Following TRELLIS~\cite{trellis}, we evaluate reconstruction quality on 1,250 randomly selected samples (SHA256 identifiers in Table~\ref{tab:toys4k_test_samples}).
+\textbf{3D reconstruction on Toky4K~\cite{toys4k}.} Following TRELLIS~\cite{trellis}, we evaluate reconstruction quality on 1,250 randomly selected samples (SHA256 identifiers in Table~\ref{tab:toys4k_test_samples}).
 For image metrics, we render both ground truth and predictions from a fixed viewpoint (radius $r=2.0$, FOV $40°$, resolution $512 \times 512$) to compute PSNR and LPIPS.
 For point cloud metrics (Chamfer Distance and F-score), we render depth maps from 100 views uniformly distributed via Hammersley sampling, unproject to 3D coordinates, and sample 100K points.

 \textbf{Affordance grounding on Affogato~\cite{affogato}.} We evaluate on the entire test split, following standard protocol: first view and first query per sample.
 Since our method is generative, we use a reduced noise scale of 0.5 at inference (compared to 5.0 during training) to obtain more consistent predictions for quantitative evaluation.